 - Achilles tendinopathy

 - Retrocalcaneal bursitis

 - Posterior ankle impingement

 - Ankle osteoarthritis

 - Ruptured Baker's cyst

 - Deep vein thrombosis

-Ultrasound or MRI scan may help if the diagnosis is unclear (for example, to distinguish partial rupture from tendinopathy).
+Ultrasound or MRI scan may help if the diagnosis is unclear (for example, to distinguish partial Achilles rupture from Achilles tendinopathy).

 - Non-weight-bearing as soon as a rupture is suspected.